 The fast idle screw works in conjunction with the choke by setting the idle speed while warming up.
-If your engine idles fine when its warm, but to fast or too slow when cold, then this screw will need adjustment.
+If your engine idles fine when it's warm, but too fast or too slow when cold, then this screw will need adjustment.
 Use the engine service manual for your vehicle to set the rpm.
 Here are the proper steps for setting the fast idle.

-- Check the choke tension.
+- 1. Check the choke tension.
 The choke must not stick and should work smoothly.
 If it doesn't, it will cause high idle speeds. - 2.
-With the engine warmed up and the air cleaner off, turn off the engine. - Holding the chock butterfly closed with one hand, partially open the throttle and let it close. - Release the choke butterfly.
-This will position the choke fast idle cam in Figure 12 the cold start position. - 5.
-Start the engine without moving the accelerator pedal or throttle. - The engine should start and idle at approximately 2000 rpm.
-If not, the fast idle screw should be adjusted until it does. - Move the throttle, the choke should open and the engine should return to normal idle.
+With the engine warmed up and the air cleaner off, turn off the engine. - 3.
+Holding the choke butterfly closed with one hand, partially open the throttle and let it close. - 4.
+Release the choke butterfly.
+This will position the choke fast idle cam in the cold start position.

+- 5. Start the engine without moving the accelerator pedal or throttle. - 6.
+The engine should start and idle at approximately 2000 rpm.
+If not, the fast idle screw should be adjusted until it does. - 7.
+Move the throttle.
+The choke should open and the engine should return to normal idle.